pixxechan/Simple_calculator/README.md

 # Simple_calculator
-Simple calculator written in rust
+Simple calculator that runs on terminal